Table of contents

 - To be provided a reasonable opportunity to participate in the hearing, in person or by electronic means.
 (If a claimant or respondent does not respond or does not attend the hearing after having been duly notified, the case may be heard in absence of the individual at the discretion of the hearing administrators.
 In this case, all available evidence will be considered when deciding the outcome.)

-- Claimants and respondents may have one support person present throughout the hearing process.
+- Claimants and respondents may have one support person of their choice present throughout the hearing process.

 - At no point in the hearing process will the claimant or respondent be required to be in the same room at the same time, or required to speak with the other party.
 Claimants and respondents may submit questions in advance of and during the hearing to the hearing administrators.
 Hearing administrators are empowered to disallow or reframe any questions that are irrelevant or redundant.